icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [delete-prompt](https://github.com/aoyama-val/zsh-delete-prompt) - ZSH widget to delete the prompt texts within the current line.
 It is useful when executing pasted commands from the web or a README.
 A leading non-alphanumeric character + space is detected as a prompt.
 - [deno (cowboyd)](https://github.com/cowboyd/zsh-deno) - Useful [deno](https://deno.land/) aliases and settings.
 - [deno (tricked-dev)](https://github.com/Tricked-dev/deno-zsh-plugin) - Automatically installs [deno](https://deno.land/) to `$HOME/.deno` on startup if deno is not already installed.
-- [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - 简单 [oh-my-zsh](https://ohmyz.sh/) plugin for installing the chromium depot_tools.
+- [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - Simple [oh-my-zsh](https://ohmyz.sh/) plugin for installing the chromium depot_tools.
 Installing this plugin will add all of the chromium depot_tools to your `$PATH` automatically.
 - [dev](https://github.com/sbfaulkner/dev-plugin-zsh) - Provides a lightweight version of Shopify's internal dev tool
 - [dietpi](https://github.com/unixorn/dietpi.plugin.zsh) - Adds utilities for [dietpi](https://dietpi.com) to your `$PATH` (and includes aliases to automagically run them with `sudo`) when you log into a machine running  [dietpi](https://dietpi.com).
 - [diff-so-fancy](https://github.com/z-shell/zsh-diff-so-fancy) - Automatically installs [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) and enables its use in ZSH and `git`.